Societe Generale slashes price target on Unilever PLC [UL] – find out why.

 UL Stock Performance Analysis:

-Unilever PLC [UL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.77.
-With this latest performance, UL shares dropped by -3.94% in over the last four-week period, additionally sinking by -16.06% over the last 6 months – not to mention a drop of -27.78% in the past year of trading.
+Unilever PLC [UL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.75.
+With this latest performance, UL shares gained by 4.47% in over the last four-week period, additionally sinking by -8.40% over the last 6 months – not to mention a drop of -19.42% in the past year of trading.

 Insight into Unilever PLC Fundamentals: